sandeepannandi/Emoji-Detector/README.md

 1. **Hands Up** (highest priority) - Overrides facial expression detection
 2. **Smiling** - Detected when mouth aspect ratio exceeds threshold
 3. **Straight Face** - Default state when no smile is detected
+4. **Finger on Jawline** - Detected when you flex your jawline with your finger pouch
+5. **67 Emote** - Detected when you move your hands like the 67 meme

 ## Customization